Whether accurate or not, President Obama appears clueless.

 So we must be clear: Actions have consequences, and the writ of the international community must be enforced.
 That is the cause of this coalition.

-As a part of this effort, the United States will contribute our unique capabilities at the front end of the mission to protect Libyan civilians, and enable the enforcement of a no-fly zone that will be led by our international partners.
-And as I said yesterday, we will not — I repeat — we will not deploy any U.S. troops on the ground.
+As a part of this effort, thewill contribute our unique capabilities at the front end of the mission to protect Libyan civilians, and enable the enforcement of a no-fly zone that will be led by our international partners.
+And as I said yesterday, we will not — I repeat — we will not deploy any United States troops on the ground.
+U.S.

 An effort that has a “front end” can probably be expected to last more than a few days.